Chart Color Schemes

 Yowie Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Yowie Bay, as evaluated at the latest Census on 28 August 2016, comprised 86.2% houses and 13.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 52.4% houses and 47.6% other dwellings.
-Home ownership in Yowie Bay was at 49.8%, with the rest being mortgaged (42.4%) or rented (7.8%).
-The median monthly mortgage repayment was $3,200, higher than Sydney metro's average of $2,774.
-Median weekly rent was $750, compared to Sydney metro's $500.
+The dwelling structure in Yowie Bay, as per the latest Census, consisted of 86.2% houses and 13.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Sydney metro's 52.4% houses and 47.6% other dwellings.
+The home ownership level in Yowie Bay was 49.8%, with the remaining dwellings either mortgaged (42.4%) or rented (7.8%).
+The median monthly mortgage repayment in the area was $3,200, higher than Sydney metro's average of $2,774.
+The median weekly rent figure was recorded at $750, compared to Sydney metro's $500.
 Nationally, Yowie Bay's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing